 What is it?

 Senna is an FDA-approved over-the-counter (OTC) laxative.
-A prescription is not required to purchase senna.
-It is used to treat constipation and also to clear the bowel before diagnostic tests such as colonoscopy.
+It is used to treat constipation and also to clear the bowel before procedures such as colonoscopy.
+People also use senna for irritable bowel syndrome (IBS), hemorrhoids, weight loss, and many other conditions, but there is no good scientific evidence to support these uses.

 How effective is it?